Legal Cannabis in Connecticut

 Cannabis Licence Application Connecticut

-The legal amount an adult over 21 could possess would be one and a half ounce.
+The legal amount an adult over 21 could possess would be one and a half-ounce.
 Five grams of that can be concentrates.
 Localities can prohibit adult-use cannabis businesses, but they may not place a ban on delivery.
-In addition, there will be a tax of $1.25 per gram of flower.
-Dry flower will have a tax of $0.50 and wet flower $0.28.
+In addition, there will be a tax of $1.25 per gram of flowers.
+The dry flower will have a tax of $0.50 and the wet flower $0.28.
 Retailers will pay 3 percent of gross receipts tax to the municipality.

 Applying for a cannabis license in Connecticut is not an easy task.
 You have to obtain a license to be a legal cannabis business.
 To be a producer, you must fill out the application and pay the $25,000 application fee.
 The registration fee is $75,000.
 The annual renewal fee is $75,000, as well.

-A municipality can decide if they don’t want a cannabis business or place restrictions on it’s hours.
+A municipality can decide if they don’t want a cannabis business or place restrictions on its hours.
 Zoning officials have to inform the department of any restrictions by January 1, 2022.
-It will not affect previously established cannabis business for five years after the adoption.
+It will not affect the previously established cannabis business for five years after the adoption.

-On and after July 1, 2022 will issue or renew a license for a person to be a cannabis manufacturing facility.
-The license allows for manufacturers to do everything needed to produce cannabis.
+On and after July 1, 2022, will issue or renew a license for a person to be a cannabis manufacturing facility.
+The license allows manufacturers to do everything needed to produce cannabis.
 The license is prohibited from exporting cannabis outside of the state.

 The applicant must pass the criteria to get a cannabis license in Connecticut.
 Each section is worth 150 points.

 Application Criteria: Information you Need to Win a Cannabis License